stijnwop/manureSystem/README.md

 #### How to use: DockArm
 The dock arm automatically functions like a fill arm (mentioned above) plus it can be docked on a docking funnel.
 Move the dock arm by mouse control carefully inside the docking funnel in order to be able to pump.

-> NOTE: Not all vehicles have the docking funnel animated, this is because the vanilla vehicles can't be prepared for that as the funnel model is attached to the whole mesh.
+> **NOTE: Not all vehicles have the docking funnel animated, this is because the vanilla vehicles can't be prepared for that as the funnel model is attached to the whole mesh.**

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=pn29sn7EVf0
 " target="_blank"><img src="http://img.youtube.com/vi/pn29sn7EVf0/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>

-### Out of the box vehicle support
+### Out of the box support
+The ManureSystem supports a rich list of vehicles and objects out of the box, which means that those vehicles and objects don't need extra preparation!

 | Vehicles        | Vanilla / Mod        | Supports        |
 | ------------- | ------------------ | ------------------ |